britecharts/britecharts/src/doc/tutorials/getting-started.md

 In this tutorial, we will create a simple data visualization using Britecharts.
 You will learn how to load Britecharts, instantiate and configure a chart and plot it within a container with a data set.

 ## Downloading Britecharts
 To use a Britechart, we need to install the library.
 In this tutorial, we are going to use a simple CDN link to install it.
-For that, create a simple html file and add these script tags:
+For that, create a simple HTML file and add these script tags:

 ```html
 <script src="https://cdnjs.cloudflare.com/ajax/libs/d3-selection/1.2.0/d3-selection.js"></script>
 <script src="https://cdn.jsdelivr.net/npm/britecharts@2.10.0/dist/umd/bar.min.js"
         type="text/javascript"></script>
 ```
-We are going to create a Bar Chart, so we download the bundle for that individual chart.
+We are going to create a bar chart, so we download the bundle for that individual chart.
 Note that we also require `d3-selection`.
 We use this module to create a selection and load the data in the container where we render the chart.

 We also need to load the styling of our chart, and we do it similarly by accesing the CDN link:
 ```html